rbauer420/DataEntryPortal/README.md

   If the user enters "EXIT" (not case sensitive) or 9, they will be thanked for using the Data Entry Portal and the program will end.

-  If the user enters anything other than the promps, the program will print, "I'm sorry, I do not understand.
+  If the user enters anything other than the prompts, the program will print, "I'm sorry, I do not understand.
 Please choose the step number you would like to enter data.")

 [Step 1: Demographics]

-  Users will be asked to enter the date, name of their agency, name of point of contact, name of county they serve, and the name of the substance use prevention intervention implemtned in the county they serve (e.g. Strengthening Families, Too Good For Drugs.
+  Users will be asked to enter the date, name of their agency, name of point of contact, name of county they serve, and the name of the substance use prevention intervention implemented in the county they serve (e.g. Strengthening Families, Too Good For Drugs.
 Local Capacity Building, Media Campaigns, etc.).
-The name of the intervention will be imported to the print statement in Step 2 and Step 3 and the name of the county entered will be inputed in Step 4.
+The name of the intervention will be imported to the print statement in Step 2 and Step 3 and the name of the county entered will be inputted in Step 4.